Because phenomena are originally pure in essence

 Mastery lies in immersing our selves in our immediate experience, in the spontaneous feeling level of our responses to our senses, without regard for their source and without preferring a particular outcome.
 Such immersion attains without labeling experience, becoming neither attracted nor repulsed by any of it, without analyzing, meditating upon or turning away from it.
 In other words, without turning it into an object of interest or adding it to a collection of memories, neither categorizing, discarding, nor even believing it.

 In so doing, we are simultaneously immersed and detached, watching from a vast view, yet also noticing, feeling and allowing right now.
 Since there is no need to review ideas or options, there is nothing to reflect upon.

 Though the view should be as vast as the sky, keep your conduct as fine as barley flour.

 All of this may appear to be highly idealistic.
 Could anyone possibly live this way for more than a few moments?
 Maybe not.
 Let’s not fall so easily into the cynical regard for anyone offering something radically different– such as not being solely and obsessively driven to enhance personal self-interest.
 Mainstream thought about the Self, the pursuit of happiness, sanity and insanity is a relatively closed orbit, exerting immense inertia on moments of awakening, lest they threaten the hold of consensus reality.
-And yes, whatever the actual expression of spontaneous presence may appear to be, since it must co-exist with the material nature of existence, it is nevertheless a condition subject to cultivation.
+And yes, whatever the actual expression of spontaneous presence may appear to be, since it must co-exist with the material nature of existence, it is nevertheless subject to cultivation.